-This robust technology can also strike at the heart of fraud mechanisms, often with minimal investment in infrastructures, and without significant changes for patients and healthcare professionals.
+This robust technology can also strike at the heart of fraud mechanisms, often with minimal investment in infrastructures without significant changes for patients and healthcare professionals.

 It protects privacy

-Finally, the smart card enables the ultimate privacy protection by filtering access to sensitive data – only authorised people can read it, such as the cardholder and their doctor.
+Finally, the smart card enables the ultimate privacy protection by filtering access to sensitive data – only authorized people can read it, such as the cardholder and their doctor.

 Assessment: smart card technology in healthcare

-Smart card technology is often under-used at present, in areas where it can achieve excellent results.
+Smart card technology is often under-used in areas where it can achieve excellent results.

 - Strong identification and authentication for patients and healthcare professionals are critical features of microchip cards and should be implemented in the healthcare sector.
 Yet this is not the case in many countries.

-- The ability to verify benefits, expiration dates, repeated, and multiple uses are on the whole under-used.
+- The ability to verify benefits, expiration dates, repeated and multiple uses are under-used.

 - Thus far, the benefits of paperless, electronic medical data exchanges have not been fully tapped.
-Yet cards have a role to play in creating consistent databases, with the automatic reading of data, and the temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.
+Yet cards have a role in creating consistent databases, automatic reading of data, and temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.

 If you have a question about health card benefits or patient identification in general or want to learn more about how smart cards are transforming the world, we'll be glad to help.